 Summer Jam is a six-week series that will profile a different Hub Territory high school basketball player every week.
 The series will focus on returning players that are looking to make the next step in 2014-15.
 All of the answers, with the exception to coach’s take and Hub sports writer Connor O’Gara’s take, were provided by the student-athlete.

-Last season: Averaged 4.4 points, 4.2 rebounds and team-high 1.2 blocks per game as a freshman
+Last season: Averaged team-high 15.4 points per game as a junior

-Team highlight of 2013-14 season: Playing state runner-up Minden in subdistrict finals in front of capacity crowd at Kearney High
+Team highlight of 2013-14 season: Battling with Sandhills-Thedford in subdistrict finals

 Define your role in 2013-14: “Handling the ball, setting up plays, scoring and going to the basket and rebounding as much as I could.
 Mainly, I tried to quarterback the team.”

 What do you expect your role to be in 2014-15?: “It’s going to be similar as to what it was last year.
 We’re kind of smaller this year than we were last year.
 I’m going to have to go inside and have to do some more inside work.
 I was mainly a guard last year.
 I might have to move to down to a post position.
 I’m kind of all over the place.”

 Biggest off-season priority?: “I’d like to improve my jump shot.
 That’s one thing I’m really trying to improve.”